aefarrell/aefarrell.github.io/_posts/2023-09-15-engineering_a_cup_of_coffee.md

 Mass transfer problems, like this one, ultimately come down to finding good rate constants.
 They can be measured, estimated from a correlation, or simply tabulated in a reference, but regardless the model is only as good as the rate constants.
 The rate constants define, to some extent, the model itself and govern one of the key brew variables: brew time.

 In the case of coffee, and organic materials in general, there is a complex micro-scale geometry involving multiple phases: the solid ground itself, coffee oils, and water.
 The coffee will diffuse from the solid into the oils, into water in the interstitial spaces, and also out into the bulk liquid.
 All of these processes have potentially different rate constants.
 Additionally the solid phase is not structurally homogeneous, it is a complex arrangement of coffee bean cells, voids, pores and such.
-Building a model to incorporate all of this complexity is certainly possible ([Moroney *et al.* 2015](#moroney-2015)) but the standard approach is to treat this as a two-phase problem where all of the complexity of the solid phase, the [marc](https://www.merriam-webster.com/dictionary/marc), and any secondary phases (e.g. coffee oils) are all averaged together into one pseudo-homogeneous solid phase and the solvent (water) forms the liquid phase.
+Building a model to incorporate all of this complexity is certainly possible[<sup id="fnref-7">7</sup>](#fn-7) but the standard approach is to treat this as a two-phase problem where all of the complexity of the solid phase, the [marc](https://www.merriam-webster.com/dictionary/marc), and any secondary phases (e.g. coffee oils) are all averaged together into one pseudo-homogeneous solid phase and the solvent (water) forms the liquid phase.
 This approximation leaves us with two mass transfer rates: the diffusion through the (pseudo-homogeneous) solid phase, within the coffee particles, and the diffusion through the solvent phase, the water outside of the coffee particles.
 At the interface, the solute leaves the solid phase and enters the liquid phase.

+{% capture footnote-7 %}
+<a name="fn-7"><strong>7</strong></a>: [Moroney et al](#moroney-2015), *Chemical Engineering Science.* 137: 216-234. [↩](#fnref-7)
+{% endcapture %}

-For organic material with hard cell walls the relative diffusivity of the solid phase to the liquid phase generally falls along the range $ \frac{\mathscr{D}_s}{\mathscr{D}_l} = 0.1-0.2$ ([Schwartzberg 1987](#schwartzberg-1987), 557), this allows us to estimate the (effective) diffusivity within the solid based on measured diffusivities in liquid water.
+For organic material with hard cell walls the relative diffusivity of the solid phase to the liquid phase generally falls along the range $ \frac{\mathscr{D}_s}{\mathscr{D}_l} = 0.1-0.2$ [<sup id="fnref-8">8</sup>](#fn-8), this allows us to estimate the (effective) diffusivity within the solid based on measured diffusivities in liquid water.
 It also tells us that diffusion through the solid is 5-10&times; slower than in the liquid phase and so, depending upon the geometry of the problem, diffusion through the solid phase may be the governing rate.

+{% capture footnote-8 %}
+<a name="fn-8"><strong>8</strong></a>: [Schwartzberg](#schwartzberg-1987), "Leaching -- Organic Materials," 557. [↩](#fnref-8)
+{% endcapture %}

 Diffusion through the liquid phase is complicated by mixing.
 The diffusivity used above is the diffusivity in quiescent liquid water.
 In practice, in the brew vessel, the liquid will be moving and convective mass transfer will be very significant.
 Usually for mass transfer problems this is all rolled up into a mass transfer coefficient *h* which combines all of the flow complexity and geometry of the problem into a single coefficient.
 This is then typically estimated using correlations for the [Sherwood number](https://en.wikipedia.org/wiki/Sherwood_number).